thegetty/quire-docs/content/learn/workflow.md

 -   Once the submodule is ready, then images can be placed in the Markdown files using the figure shortcode.
 Other [shortcodes](/documentation/page-content/#use-shortcodes-to-add-features) are added where necessary.

+<div class="box tip">

+- See our [*Text-Editing Guide*](/learn/text-editing/) for the steps we follow to add content to a Quire project via text editor.

+</div>

 -   Any additional tweaks or customizations to the "first-pages" version of the publication can either be made in the `first-pages` branch or they can be made in task-specific branches.
 Task-specific branches should always be reviewed before being merged in the main `first-pages` branch.
 The review process gets a second set of eyes on the project to catch any potential errors.
 It’s helpful if the person reviewing has a good understanding of Quire and GitHub but it’s not required.
 Changes can be merged once they have been approved.
 Note: Changes are not merged into the `master` branch until the very end of the publication process.

 -   Once all the content has been added, formatting/customization is complete, and branches have been merged into the `first-pages` branch of the project is output for review.
 The **digital team** deploys a preview version of the website via Netlify and sends the URL, PDF, and hard copies of the publication to the **lead project editor**.

-<div class="box tip">

-- Preview sites are always marked with an “uncorrected proof” banner.
+Preview sites are always marked with an “uncorrected proof” banner.

-</div>

 -   These files are then sent to the **proofreader**, **volume editors**, and **authors** for review.